 What does this mean for your local business?
 Encourage your customers, especially the happy ones, to leave reviews on whichever key sites your prospects use.
 Your goal is a regular stream of positive reviews, but never try to manipulate or pay for positive reviews.
 Sites like Google are suspicious of too many positive reviews all at once and will actually penalize your site.

-Local Visibility for Your Business
+Local SEO for Your Business